(よあ)

 That revolution was a historic turning point where the old system collapsed and became the dawn of a new society.

-USAGE: 夜明(よあ)け refers to the time when the sky begins to lighten.
-It can also be used figuratively to mean the beginning of something new.
+夜明(よあ)け refers to the time when darkness gives way to light — the transition from night to morning.
+It is also commonly used figuratively for the beginning of a new era or period.

 COMMON PATTERNS: